jahnueldorelus/gordon-360-mobile-application/README.md

 ## 💻&nbsp;&nbsp;&nbsp;How to Use

 1. First install Yarn or NPM with `yarn` or `npm install`.
+It's HIGHLY recommended to use Yarn rather than NPM due to NPM package dependencies that gives many warnings due to different version capability.
+The amount of warnings from installing with Yarn is substantially smaller than installing with NPM.
+Yarn links packages better than NPM.

    - To install all dependencies in one command, use any of the following commands.
 If using npm, make sure to run `npm audit fix` after installation.

-     - `npm i --save expo-cli react-native-webview react-native-elements react-native-vector-icons @react-navigation/stack react-native-gifted-chat @react-native-community/async-storage && expo install expo-linear-gradient react-native-image-zoom-viewer`
+     - `npm i --save expo-cli react-native-webview react-native-elements react-native-vector-icons @react-navigation/stack react-native-gifted-chat @react-native-community/async-storage && expo install expo-linear-gradient`
-     - `yarn add expo-cli react-native-webview react-native-elements react-native-vector-icons @react-navigation/stack react-native-gifted-chat @react-native-community/async-storage && expo install expo-linear-gradient react-native-image-zoom-viewer`
+     - `yarn add expo-cli react-native-webview react-native-elements react-native-vector-icons @react-navigation/stack react-native-gifted-chat @react-native-community/async-storage && expo install expo-linear-gradient`

    - To install dependencies separately, use any of the following commands.
 If using npm, make sure to run `npm audit fix` after installation.
      - Install Expo using any of the following commands.